Your Journey Starts Here

 Public Service

-All students perform at least 70 hours of pro bono legal service before they graduate, and close to 90 percent exceed that requirement.
+All students perform at least 70 hours of pro bono legal service before they graduate, and over 90 percent exceed that requirement.
 TPIC ensures that students receive strong training, excellent supervision, and meaningful opportunities to make a positive impact locally, nationally, and globally.
-It’s a win-win: Students gain hands-on experience as early as their first semester of law school while helping non-profits and government agencies serve underrepresented causes and communities.
+It’s a win-win: Students gain hands-on experience as early as their first semester of law school while helping nonprofits and government agencies serve underrepresented causes and communities.

-From public interest overnight retreats to alumni dinners in Washington, D.C., and Philadelphia, TPIC facilitates strong community connections at Penn Carey Law and across the U.S. thanks to a vibrant alumni network.
-TPIC partners with OCS, faculty, and alumni to offer unparalleled support for students committed to pursuing careers in the public interest.
-Generous funding for summer internships, postgraduate fellowships, and loan repayment helps students and graduates realize their goals.
+From offsite retreats to dinners with faculty and alumni, TPIC facilitates strong community connections at Penn Carey Law and beyond thanks to a vibrant network of students and alumni.
+TPIC partners with the Office of Career Strategy, faculty, and alumni to offer unparalleled support for students committed to pursuing careers in the public interest.
+Generous funding for summer internships, postgraduate fellowships, and loan repayment helps students and graduates launch and sustain impactful careers dedicated to service.

-Thanks to a monumental gift from the Robert and Jane Toll Foundation, Penn Carey Law offers greatly expanded tuition scholarship opportunities for public interest students and provides a wide array of justice and equity programs and service-oriented leadership training for all law students.
+Thanks to a historic gift from the Robert and Jane Toll Foundation, Penn Carey Law offers exceptional scholarship opportunities for students who are committed to public interest careers.
+TPIC also provides a wide array of service-oriented programs for all law students.

-Whatever your path or passion, TPIC prepares you to experience the power of public service throughout your career.
+Whatever your path or passion, TPIC prepares you to integrate service into your Penn Carey Law experience, career, and professional identity as a lawyer.

 environment to immigration